Edenvale Stream – Eastleighspruit Issues

-The impact of the increasing run off can be seen in the lower regions around the Avenues.
-The view upstream from the First Avenue Bridge in the next three photos shows the changes.
-In 2003 there was no erosion.
-Note the tree in the center which gives a reference point.
-Erosion started and in 2007 accelerated.
-Late that year the channel moved north of the tree and infrastructure was threatened.
+The impact of the increasing run off has caused a massive enlargement and displacement of the stream channel.
+The view upstream from the First Avenue Bridge in the next four photos shows the changes.
+Note the tree in the center of the channel as a reference point.
+There was no erosion in 2003.
 By 2009 the erosion was severe and manhole and pipelines had collapsed into the stream.
-The flood of November 2016 enlarged the channel further and the tree was swept away.
+The flood of November 2016 enlarged the channel further, sweeping the tree away.

 The bridges at Fourth and Sixth Avenues were damaged in 2009, while a flood line study showed the First Avenue Bridge not large enough for future peak flows.
 CoE abandoned this project (GDARD: 002/13-14/E0307) after June 2014, leaving the bridges vulnerable.
-In November 2016 the First Ave Bridge was also damaged and closed.
-Controversy over the state of this bridge and its reconstruction filled the pages of the Bedfordview Edenvale News until August 2017 when it was reopened with temporary repairs.
+The flood of November 2016 damaged the First Ave Bridge.
+Controversy over the state of this bridge and its reconstruction filled the pages of the Bedfordview Edenvale News for the next year.
+It reopened in August 2017 with temporary repairs.

 Water quality and pollution in Edenvale Stream *